Nisha318/Splunk-Projects/Using Fields.md

 ### SecOps wants to see a count of event descriptions by port from all web server events over
 the past 7 days.

+Search web server events over the last 7 days that contain the keyword "port"

 ```bash
 index=security sourcetype=linux_secure port
 ```